sensedeep/sensedeep/README.md

     https://github.com/sensedeep/senselogs/issues

 This free version has some capacity limits.
 You can configure one AWS cloud account and four log views.
-We'll soon be releasing an enhanced commercial version that removes the limits and supports synchronizing your log views across multiple devices and with enhanced log event searching and query operations.
+We'll soon be releasing an enhanced commercial version that supports multiple clouds, regions and synchronizes your log views via the cloud across multiple devices.
+It also offers enhanced log event searching and query operations.

 ### Installation